 Thinking about starting a blog, without quitting your job?

 You’ve heard about all these successful bloggers who are running successful and profitable blogs, like Marina Lotiaf of Yes To Tech or Arfa of She Means Blogging.

 But, you actually enjoy your job and don’t want to quit your day job.
-For you blogging could be a side-hustle or passion project.
+For you, blogging could be a side-hustle or passion project.

-If you’re interested in learning how to balance having part-time blog and a full-time job, then this is the interview for you.
+If you’re interested in learning how to balance having a part-time blog and a full-time job, then this is the interview for you.
 Especially, if you’re interested in finding ways to manage your time and balance your passions with your professional life.
 Louisa Liska works full-time in a busy industry, while also blogging on the side helping people actually get things done.

-Plus, Louisa has mastered the art of maximizing your time, creating systems that work and finding ways to have a busy but peaceful life.
+Plus, Louisa has mastered the art of maximizing your time, creating systems that work, and finding ways to have a busy but peaceful life.
 If you’re struggling with feeling overwhelmed in your work life, then you’ll learn so much from this interview as well.

 Let’s get started.